Cookies on BBB.org

 ******************************;

-To Whom it May ***************** am responding to your recent letter, regarding the complaint filed by the above referenced customer against ******************, (FWS).
-I have carefully reviewed the details of Mr. ****** claim and the contract coverage.
+I am responding to your recent letter regarding the claim filed by Mr. ****** ***** with Fidelity Warranty Services, Inc. (FWS).
+I have carefully reviewed the details of Mr. ****** claim and mechanical failure service contract.

-We apologize for the delay and trust that this matter has now been resolved to Mr. ****** satisfaction as FWS values him as a customer.
-Should you have any questions, please feel free to contact me at **************.
+We trust that this matter was handled to Mr. ****** satisfaction, as FWS values him as a customer.
+Should Mr. ***** have any questions regarding this matter, he may contact the undersigned, at the telephone number listed above.

 Sincerely,